gazebosim/sdf_tutorials/nesting/proposal.md

 * How well does abstraction work?
     * Can links be renamed, and can aliased be left, possiblye with pose offsets?

-For this aspect, the goal of this proposal is meant to permit adding models either inside of a file, or after other models have been processed.

-This could also pave the way for SDFormat to be a *non-viral* format, e.g. a library developer does not have to convert their models to some sort of SDFormat IR (which may not cover everything they need), or have to reimplement / fork `libsdformat`, just so that they can leverage SDFormat for composition or as an optional format.
+Defining encapsulation could also pave the way for SDFormat to be a *non-viral* format, e.g. a library developer can merge multiple formats (potentially non-XML) together via SDFormat in code, without having to convert their models to some sort of SDFormat IR (which may not provide sufficient feature coverage), or have to reimplement / fork `libsdformat`.

-### Model File Completeness

-A program should be able to load any *single file* on its own, with its declared dependencies being present (like Python modules).

-All initially specified `//pose` elements will be rigidly related to one another.
-You cannot refer to elements that do not exist inside that file.

-The goal here here is to keep things simple from a parsing perspective, especially for using model-absolute coordinate specification.

 ### Guiding Motivation: Make Your Model an "API"